FazliakhmetovAmir/rsschool-cv/cv.md

 ## About me
 I studied in Kazan federal university in Fundamental medicine and biology institute.
 Then I was working as coach in 2016-2020.
 In 2020 I have opened my oun gym, and I closed it in 2022.
 Now i start learn programming to become frontend developer.

-I want to became one of the best specialyst.
+I want to became one of the best soft-engenier.
 I hope Rsschool will help me with that.
 I hope after some time I will get remote job and live my best life.

 ## Skills:
 - HTML